 i.
 Improve water quality in the Peconic Estuary to help assure that all waters of the Estuary consistently meet water quality standards for bathing, swimming and fishing;

 ii.
-Improve water quality in the Peconic Estuary to help assure that areas currently closed to shellfishing, once again be classified as suitable for the harvesting of shellfish for human consumption;
+Improve water quality in the Peconic Estuary to help assure that areas currently closed to shellfishing, are reopened and suitable for the harvesting of shellfish for human consumption;

 iii.
 Help restore and enhance tidal wetlands in the Peconic Estuary that serve to: cleanse ecosystems; provide marine food production and wildlife habitat; offer opportunities for education, research and recreation; provide flood and storm control; and offer open space and aesthetic appreciation;